ROGUE-JCTD/django-fulcrum/README.md

 You can modify your fulcrum api key entry in /var/lib/geonode/rogue_geonode/geoshape/local_settings.py file (sudo required).
 Additionally in local_settings an S3_CREDENTIALS dict can be added and the app will pull data from an s3 bucket.
 For examples of these entries, refer to the settings documentation further down the page.
 Alternatively you may enter this information in the admin console.
 It is more secure in the local_settings file, but the server would need to be restarted, after information is added or removed.
+If you are using a Geogig repo, you can set UPLOAD_TO_GEOGIG to True in /var/lib/geonode/rogue_geonode/geoshape/local_settings.py

 To allow for geoshape tile truncation on addition of new data, make sure there is a default OGC_SERVER value in the  /var/lib/geonode/rogue_genode/geoshape/local_settings.py file.
 The setting keys required for tile truncation are USER and PASSWORD.
 These should correspond to the username/password of your GeoServer.
 For an example, refer to the settings documentation further down the page.